nelson-n/cs-math-nn/README.md

 #### :bangbang: to-do
 * Build the following models from scratch in NumPy: Feedforward neural network -> recurrent neural network -> convolution neural network -> ResNet -> Transformer -> Diffusion Model, all from scratch.
-    * Verify the correct order of the models so that all paradigmatic neural network models are built in-order.
+    * Verify the correct order of the models so that all paradigmatic deep learning models are built in-order.

 <!--- --------------------------------------------------------------------- --->